XionVolt/Ai-Ml/Terminologies/Math/linear_algebra/Vectors_and_matrices/Eigenvectors_and_eigenvalues.md

 ad-bc = 0
 = (a-λ)(d-λ) - bc = 0
 ```
-After solving this equation we get EigenValue(lambda) , and its easy peasy after to find EigenVector(v) using EigenValue(lambda)
+After solving this equation we get EigenValue(lambda) , and its easy peasy after to find EigenVector(v) using that EigenValue(lambda)

 And Note :